-During 2017, the $55 billion Alaska spent on the program kept its sole remaining insurer, Premara, in the individual market, and reduced expected premium increases from 42 percent to 7 percent.
+During 2017, the $55 million Alaska spent on the program kept its sole remaining insurer, Premera, in the individual market, and reduced expected premium increases from 42 percent to 7 percent.
 HHS expects the program to cost $59 million for 2018, of which CMS will provide $48.4 million on a quarterly basis and Alaska the rest.
 Over the five-year life of the program, HHS expects to pay $322.7 million to Alaska under the waiver program.

 The main objects of the program from the perspective of both Alaska and the federal government were to stabilize Alaska’s individual insurance market and reduce premiums.
 To accomplish this, Alaska needed access to the pass-through funding it gained through the waiver.
 But a 1332 waiver also requires that some requirement in the ACA be waived.
 The requirement that is waived under Alaska’s waiver allows insurers to take reinsurance contributions into account in determining their single risk pool index rate, thus reducing premiums.